Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 What’s on in Barcelona in October

 What are the plans in Barcelona for October?
-The ideas we mention below are updated for this year:
+The ideas we mention below are updated for 2024:

 Enjoy a street festival in one of Barcelona’s neighbourhoods